alishalabi/theater-reservations/README.md

 3. Understand and embrace the API development process by combining nested RESTful routes with JavaScript code that interacts with MongoDB.

-Why I did it this way:
+Why we did it this way:
 -
 - Associations:
   - One theater has many sessions